Braneworld Baryogenesis and QCD-Era Magnetogenesis: A Predictive Link: Models of Primordial Magnetic Fields

 Several mechanisms can generate primordial magnetic fields.
-During inflation, magnetogenesis mechanisms can generate large-scale, super-horizon magnetic fields, with coherence lengths stretched beyond the Hubble radius, originating from quantum fluctuations of the electromagnetic field \cite {Turner1988, Ratra1992}. \textquotedblright Phase transitions\textquotedblright\ -- or more precisely crossovers in the Standard Model -- such as the electroweak or QCD transitions \cite {Boyanovsky2005,Boeckel2012,Tevzadze2012}, could create \textquotedblright causal\textquotedblright\ fields \textit{via} bubble collisions or plasma instabilities \cite{Cheng1994, Vachaspati2021}.
-Post-inflationary turbulence in the primordial plasma also contributes to fields \cite {Kandus2011,Brandenburg2005}.
+During inflation, magnetogenesis mechanisms can generate large-scale, super-horizon magnetic fields, with coherence lengths stretched beyond the Hubble radius, originating from quantum fluctuations of the electromagnetic field \cite {Turner1988,Ratra1992}. \textquotedblright Phase transitions\textquotedblright\ -- or more precisely crossovers in the Standard Model -- such as the electroweak or QCD transitions \cite {Boyanovsky2005,Boeckel2012,Tevzadze2012}, could create \textquotedblright causal\textquotedblright\ fields \textit{via} bubble collisions or plasma instabilities \cite{Cheng1994,Vachaspati2021}.
+We stress that, in the Standard Model, the QCD transition at vanishing baryon chemical potential is a smooth crossover rather than a genuine first-order transition.
+Causal magnetogenesis at this epoch therefore proceeds primarily through plasma turbulence and instabilities.
+Bubble-nucleation or domain-wall dynamics are relevant only in scenarios in which the QCD transition is rendered first order -- for instance by a large lepton asymmetry \cite{Boeckel2012} or by QCD domain walls \cite{Forbes2000}.
+In what follows, \textquotedblleft causal\textquotedblright\ refers generically to sub-horizon fields, irrespective of which of these mechanisms operates, since our analysis depends only on the resulting power spectrum and not on the details of the generation process.
+Post-inflationary turbulence in the primordial plasma also contributes to fields \cite{Kandus2011,Brandenburg2005}.
 These mechanisms define the field's domain structure: super-horizon fields have coherence lengths exceeding the Hubble horizon, while \textquotedblright causal\textquotedblright\ fields are limited to sub-horizon scales, typically $R_{H}\sim cH^{-1}$ ($H$ is the Hubble constant) at QGP-HG transition \cite{Enqvist1998}.
 Assuming that the magnetic field is random and statistically homogeneous, the two-point correlation function in Fourier space, in the absence of long-range structure or helicity for instance, takes the form